dis-sg/dis-sg.github.io/_posts/2020-08-05-NDP-Logos-sorted-3.md

 NDP 2005’s logo did not mention any of the three terms, but a Singaporean could roughly guess that this logo was for a government initiative, or the 40th anniversary of something Singapore-related just by looking at the moon and five stars.

-Ultimately, an NDP logo does not need to fulfill checklist requirements of words to include in the design; locals generally get the gist when they see a logo on neighbourhood banners every July.
+Ultimately, an NDP logo does not need to fulfill checklist requirements of words to include in the design; locals generally get the gist when they see a new logo on neighbourhood banners every July.
 My hope is for an official NDP symbol (think the Olympic rings) to be used in conjunction with each year’s logo, so designers have more leeway to push the envelope.

 This chart summaries the logos sorted according to typography:
 <figure>
 <img src="https://i.imgur.com/h6ockBo.png" alt="ndp logos no ndp"></figure>

-This year has been a rough one so far,
+This concludes this series of sorting NDP logos!
+It would be nice to try this again in another 10 years to see if new patterns emerge.

 <strong><sub>—</sub>><sub></sub>><sup>—</sup></strong>